On a Curious Identity of Ramanujan: Appendix

-\subsection{List of Super-Perfect Ramanujan Identities}
+\subsection{List of super-Perfect Ramanujan identities}

-We provide a comprehensive list of perfect Ramanujan-type identities.
-There are forty of them.
-To find these, we use Remark \ref{tvalue} and the proof of \ref{finite} to find upper and lower bounds for all variables.
+We provide a comprehensive list of super-perfect Ramanujan-type identities.
+There are 39 of them.
+To find these, we use Remark \ref{tvalue} and the proof of Theorem \ref{finite} to find upper and lower bounds for all variables.
 If we require that all variables are prime like the original one from Ramanujan, there are only three of them (the last three).